-If you desire to shape your Spice Island® Koreanspice Viburnum, use Heading Cuts immediately after the shrub has finished flowering, usually in June.
+If you desire to shape your Koreanspice Viburnums, use Heading Cuts immediately after the shrub finishes flowering, usually in June.
 Do not shear or prune after July, as this will cut off the new flower buds for the next year.
 This is a slow growing shrub, so be conservative with your pruning choices.

 A healthy mulch ring will keep the roots cool and the soil moist, reducing the chance of disease.

 Spice Island® has no major disease or insect issues when healthy.
 If the shrub is stressed, it can be susceptible to bacterial, fungal, or insect damage.
 In especially wet seasons, the plant should be monitored for Viburnum Crown Borer damage.
 This can be treated with a systemic insecticide containing imidacloprid.
 The best preventative measure for the plant to make sure it is not stressed; it should be sited in well-drained soil, and in full sun.